pablobm/calculate.jquery/README.md

   * `formula(newFormula)`: receives a string with a formula.
 This will replace the current formula for the calculator
   * `run()`: forces a recalculation

+Additionally, within the function, `this` will be the jQuery object on which `calculate()` was called.

 ### API usage example

 Sometimes, the formula to apply will not be static, and will depend on external factors.
 For example, the formula may change following a change on a checkbox.
 See this example: